gvwilson/sensibleadventures/wrestler/wrestler.md

 "Serves you right," she says curtly.
 "Walker!
 Are your eyes all right?"

-The Anuat lowers his hands and nods.
+The Nukilik lowers his hands and nods.
 There are tears on his cheeks.
 He looks at Argasdottir for a long instant, then stoops to pick up his spear.